WEA-107 Turn Around…Don’t Drown®

 KNW-136 ORGANIZE RADIO PROGRAMMED MEMORIES

 KNW-136ORGANIZE RADIO PROGRAMMED MEMORIES From a Cook County ARES training article 01/26/2011 by Neil R. OrmosModified and adapted on 12/2020 by Earl Pack, AE5PA.
-Over the years amateur operator will generally acquire multiple radios, particularly as one servers in emergency communications and public service event activities and sees the need for different radios with different … Read more
+Over the years, amateur operators will generally acquire multiple radios as the operator works various roles in emergency communications and public service event activities and sees the need for different radios … Read more

 KNW-135 ITU Phonetics